aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 #### Display the loading indicator

-We will use the `*ngIf` directive to display the loading indicator:
+You will use the `*ngIf` directive to display the loading indicator:

 ```html [app.component.ts]
 <div *ngIf="loading">